-Figure 35.
-Interfacing the ADE7761A to an MCU
+Figure 33.
+Interfacing the ADE7761 to an MCU

-As shown in Figure 35 the frequency output CF is connected to an MCU counter or port, which counts the number of pulses in a given integration time, determined by an MCU internal timer.
-The average power, proportional to the average frequency, is
+As shown, the frequency output CF is connected to an MCU counter or port, which counts the number of pulses in a given integration time, determined by an MCU internal timer.
+The average power, proportional to the average frequency, is given by

-$$Average \ Frequency = Average \ Active \ Power = \frac{Counter}{Timer}$$
+$$Average Frequency = Average Active Power = \frac{Counter}{Timer}$$

-The energy consumed during an integration period is
+The energy consumed during an integration period is given by

-$$Energy = Average \ Power \times Time = \frac{Counter}{Time} \times Time = Counter$$
+$$Energy = Average Power \times Time = \frac{Counter}{Time} \times Time = Counter$$

-For the purpose of calibration, this integration time could be 10 sec to 20 sec to accumulate enough pulses to ensure correct averaging of the frequency.
-In normal operation, the integration time could be reduced to 1 sec or 2 sec depending on, for example, the required update rate of a display.
+For the purpose of calibration, this integration time could be 10 s to 20 s in order to accumulate enough pulses to ensure correct averaging of the frequency.
+In normal operation, the integration time could be reduced to 1 s or 2 s depending, for example, on the required update rate of a display.
 With shorter integration times on the MCU, the amount of energy in each update may still have a small amount of ripple, even under steady load conditions.
 However, over a minute or more, the measured energy has no ripple.